Dynamic behaviour of a heat exchanger handling super-critical fluid

 Your Problem?

 Maybe you have a problem that involves the behaviour of strange materials with unusual properties.
-McCann can probably find a way to quantify its behaviour and give you a basis for rational design.
+I can probably find a way to quantify its behaviour and give you a basis for rational design.
 Call any time or email to discuss the ideas, in confidence, of course.
-There's no charge for finding out if McCann can help.
+There's no charge for finding out if I can help.
+As it subsequently happened, my brother, Dr A.D.McCann, did his doctoral work on Supercritical Boilers at the University of Cambridge, England.

 Links in website: